Maps4HTML/web-map-doc/docs/maps/mapml-viewer.md

 </body>
 </html>
 ```
-Note that for the above example to run properly on your own site, you need to get a built copy of the `<mapml-viewer>` project in your site's folder.
-In the example, the `<mapml-viewer>` files are copied into the folder named "web-map" in your site root folder.
-Your own site's path to these files will depend on how you structure your folders.

 `<mapml-viewer>` is an "[autonomous custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)" in HTML.
 You can distinguish a custom element of any category from a "native" HTML element by the "-" anywhere in the element name.
 Autonomous custom elements are supported by all modern browsers, but don't work in old browsers (e.g. Internet Explorer and old Edge).